sistalways/f25-cisc474-sistalways/apps/docs/public/UserStories.md

 As a Student, I want to access a calendar so that I can view upcoming assignments, deadlines, and events by day/week/month.

-As a Student, I want to access an inbox so that I can communicate with teachers and other Students.
+As a Student, I want to access an inbox so that I can communicate with Instructors and other Students.

-# Teacher User Stories:-
+# Instructor User Stories:-

-As a Teacher, I want to login to my LLM so that I can access my teaching materials and courses.
+As a Instructor, I want to login to my LLM so that I can access my teaching materials and courses.

-As a Teacher, I want to view a dashboard with all my courses so that I can manage them easily.
+As a Instructor, I want to view a dashboard with all my courses so that I can manage them easily.

-As a Teacher, I want to create modules and assignments within each course so that students can access structured learning content.
+As a Instructor, I want to create modules and assignments within each course so that students can access structured learning content.

-As a Teacher, I want to grade assignments so that I can provide feedback and scores to students.
+As a Instructor, I want to grade assignments so that I can provide feedback and scores to students.

-As a Teacher, I want to view a list of students enrolled in each course so that I can track participation.
+As a Instructor, I want to view a list of students enrolled in each course so that I can track participation.

-As a Teacher, I want to access a calendar so that I can manage deadlines, class schedules, and events.
+As a Instructor, I want to access a calendar so that I can manage deadlines, class schedules, and events.

-As a Teacher, I want to use an inbox so that I can communicate with students and other faculty members.
+As a Instructor, I want to use an inbox so that I can communicate with students and other faculty members.